 You can’t forget to use it (like the pill, patch, ring or shot), or use it incorrectly (like condom or diaphragm).
 Some women are unable to take estrogen, so methods like the pill, patch and ring are not safe.
 Hormonal IUD or IUS has medication (Levonorgestrel), and is often used to control troubling period symptoms such as severe cramping or heavy bleeding.

-Many women do not use IUD for birth control, but for period control.
+Many women do not use an IUD for birth control, but for period control.

 If you are an anxious person in general or have a low threshold for pain, you can discuss this with Dr. N. Baradaran in your consult session and she might consider using methods or giving medications to alleviate these concerns.
 In the consult session prior to your insertion she will review you medical history, indications for IUD insertion and make sure you are a suitable candidate.
 She will provide the prescription for the appropriate IUD if you don’t already have one.